CoAxLab/pycombat/README.md

 <img src="images/eq1.png" align="center"/>

-Original Combat tecnique allowed to keep the baseline effects $\alpha_k$ and the effects of interest $\beta_k$ by reintroducing these after harmonisation:
+Original Combat tecnique allowed to keep the baseline effects alpha and the effects of interest beta by reintroducing these after harmonisation:

 <img src="images/eq2.png" align="center"/>

 One extension of this python package is the possibility of removing unwanted variables' effect by no reintroducing them again.
-Using the same linear mixed model of the begining, we now separate the sources of covariation $C$ from sources of effects of interest $X$:
+Using the same linear mixed model of the begining, we now separate the sources of covariation *C* from sources of effects of interest *X*:

 <img src="images/eq3.png" align="center"/>